Thomas Cotter, M.D.

 Biography

-Thomas G. Cotter, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Digestive and Liver Diseases.
+Thomas G. Cotter, M.D., M.S.C.P., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Digestive and Liver Diseases.
 He specializes in general hepatology and transplant hepatology, with interests in all liver diseases including alcohol-associated liver disease and nonalcoholic fatty liver disease.
 In addition, he performs regular screening and diagnostic endoscopies and colonoscopies.

 Certified by the American Board of Internal Medicine in both internal medicine and gastroenterology, he joined the UT Southwestern faculty in 2021.